sebastiancarlos/beachpatrol/README.md

 It is more likely that Selenium and related tools will continue to work in the foreseeable future given the business demand for traditional browser testing.

-### Why Playwright instead of directly using Chrome DevTools Protocol or WebDriver?
+### Why Playwright instead of directly using Chrome DevTools Protocol or WebDriver? <!-- omit in toc -->

 While direct protocol communication is possible, Playwright provides a well-regarded, higher-level API with built-in features like automatic waiting,